Lifting low-dimensional local systems: Cyclotomic modules and cyclotomic profinite groups

-\begin{proof} Again, we may assume $k=\mathbb{F}_p$, and $C$ connected.
-If $F$ has characteristic $p$, one can adapt the proof of Proposition \ref{charpsmooth}.
+\begin{proof} We may assume that $C$ is connected.
+If $F$ has characteristic $p$, one can adapt the proof of Proposition \ref{charpcyclotomic}.
 How to do it is obvious if $C$ is affine.
-If $C$ is proper, note that one still has $H^2_{\acute{e}t}(C,\mathbb{G}_a)=0$, and that $(\Frob-\Id)$ induces a surjection on the finite-dimensional $F$-vector space $H^1_{\acute{e}t}(C,\mathbb{G}_a)$ (see \cite{Bh}, Lemma 0.5).
-A similar proof then goes through.\\ We thus assume that $F$ has characteristic $\ell \neq p$, and work over the small \'etale site over $C$.
+If $C$ is proper, note that one still has $H^2_{\acute{e}t}(C,\mathbb{G}_a)=0$, and that $(\Frob-\Id)$ induces a surjection on the finite-dimensional $F$-vector space $H^1_{\acute{e}t}(C,\mathbb{G}_a)$ (see \cite[Lemma 0.5]{Bh}).
+A similar proof then goes through.\\ We thus assume that $F$ has characteristic not $p$, and work over the small \'etale site over $C$.
 First assume that $C$ is proper and consider a connected finite \'etale cover $U\lra C$, given by an open subgroup $H$ of $G$.
 The curve $U$ is then smooth and proper, as well.
 Write the short exact sequence

-The abelian group $\mathrm{Pic}_0(U)$ consists of the $F$-rational points of the Jacobian $\mathrm{Jac}_F(U)$.
+The abelian group $\mathrm{Pic}^0(U)$ consists of the $F$-rational points of the Jacobian $\mathrm{Jac}_F(U)$.
 It is hence divisible, since $F$ is algebraically closed.